 - Questions and Answers (FAQ)

-Ativan withdrawal occurs when someone who is dependent on or addicted to this medication abruptly stops taking it.
-Ativan is a brand name for lorazepam, which is part of a group of drugs called benzodiazepines.
+Ativan is a brand name for lorazepam, which belongs to a group of drugs called benzodiazepines.
 Ativan is often prescribed for the short-term treatment of anxiety disorders.
-It has habit-forming tendencies, so it should not be used for extended periods of time.
+1

 Withdrawing from Ativan: Treatment Methods and Options for Help

 Detoxification is the period of time during which a person stops using Ativan and allows their body to completely clear any remaining traces of drug.
 Detox treatment programs employ treatment professionals to medically manage Ativan withdrawal symptoms and lower the risk of severe complications, such as seizure.

 Some detox methods provide a slow and careful withdrawal from Ativan.
 Typically, a physician will incrementally reduce the dose to minimize withdrawal symptoms (tapering), or people may be given medication to aid in the process.
 For example, physicians may prescribe a longer-acting benzodiazepine, such as diazepam (Valium).
 This medications can stabilize the person and eventually make it easier to gradually taper off benzodiazepines altogether.

 In an inpatient withdrawal treatment program, the person can be supervised throughout the entire process to reduce the chances of relapse.
 These programs may be more appropriate for people with long-lasting dependence or who have medical or mental health concerns.
 Outpatient treatment programs may be suitable for people with mild Ativan dependence.